 Fly-tipping is the deliberate dumping of rubbish in a place where it shouldn’t be left.
 A fly-tip can be a single bag of rubbish, mattress or large amounts of builders’ rubble.

 Fly-tipping is illegal and we will take action against anyone we catch dumping rubbish.

-The Council clears dumped rubbish, but will always first try to gather evidence and catch the people responsible.
+The Council will only clear up fly-tips on land that we are responsible for.
+We will always first try to gather evidence and catch the people responsible.

-- the time and location you saw them committing the offence.
+- the time and where you saw them committing the offence.

 What happens to people caught fly-tipping

 The Council takes action against people caught fly-tipping, including:

 - seizing vehicles used to illegally dump rubbish or used by unregistered persons to transfer waste